 IBAs are designated and ranked against a rigorous set of scientific criteria, set and interpreted by local and then national committees of leading bird experts convened by Audubon.
 IBAs may be a few acres or thousands of acres, but they are discrete sites that stand out from the surrounding landscape.
 For a place to qualify as an IBA, it must either support a large concentration of birds, provide habitat for a threatened or rare species, or provide habitat for a bird with a very limited or restricted range.
 Once nominated and selected as an IBA, a site is then ranked as significant at either the state, continental, or global level.

 All IBAs in Alaska and the United States are added to a common database, now accessible online.
-You can see a full listing of Alaska's IBAs, with links to site profiles for each area.
 We also have a GIS database of Alaska's IBAs; please email Melanie A. Smith or call her at (907) 276-7034 for more information.

 Global Currency for Conservation